Raubkatz/Quantum_Data_Obfuscation/README.md

 ## Prerequisites

-Ensure you have the following dependencies installed:
+Ensure you fulfill the following dependencies:

+python==3.6.10

 numpy==1.19.5